weilandia/coding-for-managers/review-1/exercises.md

 **We don't want our blog's nav to be on our home page.
 How can we NOT display our blog's nav element when we're at our root path.** *Hint: we need to add some logic into our application.html.erb that determines if we're on our root page.
 We can use the following method to check: `current_page?(root_url)`.
 That method will provide us with a boolean value we can use in a conditional statement.*

+Exercise 7:

+**How do we get to the blog section of our website?
+Let's update the blog link that is currently pointing at `#contact`** *Hint: This is an ERB file so we can add some Rails logic into it.
+What would give us a proper PATH to our blog?
+This path exists in another part of our app already.*

 ## Touching up the blog

 Exercise 1: